 After a car crash, you’ll talk to a lot of people: the police, the other driver, witnesses, and your insurance company.

 Remember how failing to act quickly is one of the main mistakes people make after an accident?
-Not collecting evidence or getting important information right away is a key part of taking action early.
+Failing to collect evidence or gather important information right away is a key part of taking action early.

 While you’re waiting for the police to arrive at the scene of your accident, take the time to compile as much information as you possibly can.